Sadra-Sh/Chess-Game/README.md

 - Handling of edge cases like en passant, promotion, stalemate, and draw

 This project aims to provide a comprehensive chess-playing experience on FPGA, combining hardware and software to create a fully functional chess game.

+Here is the link to the youtube vidoe of my partner and I explain the game and its functionality: https://www.youtube.com/watch?v=fSWClZjh3V8